dbinnion/FutureCapitalInterview/README.md

 ## Requirements:
 1. Python 3.x
-2. `stocks.json` file in the same directory as the Python scripts.
+2. `stocks.json` file in the same directory as the `interview.py` file.

 ## Usage:
 Open a terminal or command prompt in the directory where the Python script is saved.

 # Part 1
-This Python script reads stock information from a JSON file and calculates the total value of a given stock portfolio based on ticker symbols and quantities provided as a command line argument.
+`interview.py` reads stock information from a JSON file and calculates the total value of a given stock portfolio based on ticker symbols and quantities provided as a command line argument.

 1. Run the following command:
 `python interview.py -part1 "<TICKER>:<QUANTITY>,<TICKER>:<QUANTITY>,..."`